DefinitionAbout Golden West College

 Work is performed mostly indoors and some outdoors where minimal safety considerations exist.Conditions of EmploymentThis is a full time, 12-month per year position.
 The normal hours of work will be Monday through Friday, scheduled between the hours of 8:00 a.m. to 7:00 p.m. based on the needs of the department.
 The effective date of employment will be arranged with the supervisor.

 - Regular attendance is considered an essential job function; the inability to meet attendance requirements may preclude the employee from retaining employment.

 - The person holding this position is considered a mandated reporter under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in Coast Community College District policies, procedures, and Title IX.
 (Reference: BP/AP 5910)

 - The Coast Community College District celebrates all forms of diversity and is deeply committed to fostering an inclusive environment within which students, staff, administrators, and faculty thrive.
 Individuals interested in advancing the District's strategic diversity goals are strongly encouraged to apply.
 Reasonable accommodations will be provided for qualified applicants with disabilities who self-disclose.

-- A current resume (as a separate attachment - PDF recommended)
+- A current resume (attached as a separate document - PDF recommended).

-- A cover letter outlining your education and experience relevant to this position (as a separate attachment - PDF recommended)
+- A cover letter highlighting your qualifications for the desired position (attached as a separate document - PDF recommended).

 To ensure consistency and fairness to all applicants, please do not submit materials in addition to those requested.
 Additional materials will not be considered or returned.
 Be sure to complete all questions and sections of the application.
 For questions which may not apply, indicate "n/a" (not applicable).
 If you do not know an answer, please indicate so, but do not leave any space blank.